 April is Greyhound Adoption Month!
-So, we headed to Bonita Springs Dog Park to meet two rescued Greyhounds, Mac and Mikey, and their owner Greg to learn more about the breed and ways people interested in these loving dogs can give them forever homes.
+So, we headed to Bonita Springs Dog Park to meet two rescued Greyhounds, Mac and Mikey, and their owner, Greg, to learn more about the breed and ways people can give these loving dogs forever homes.

 Sitting on a bench underneath the warm sun at Bonita Springs Dog Park, I can’t help but admire Mac and Mikey as they burst into sprints and playfully interact with other dogs in the park.
-I exchange friendly conversation with Greg, who illustrates what it’s like to adopt a Greyhound and tells the story of how these two found their way into his life.
-He also shares important things to know if you’re looking to adopt one of these dogs.
+I exchange friendly conversation with Greg, who illustrates what it’s like to adopt a Greyhound.
+He tells the story of how these two found their way into his life.
+Here, he also shares important things to know if you’re looking to adopt this unique breed.

-Southwest Florida is an ideal place to rescue a Greyhound.
-There are currently only 19 dog tracks throughout the country, and 12 of them are in the state of Florida.
-Out of those twelve, three of the Florida-based tracks are located here in Southwest Florida, leaving many retirees in need of a home.
+Southwest Florida is an idyllic place to rescue a Greyhound.
+Currently, there are only 19 Greyhound dog tracks in the country, 12 of which are located in the state of Florida.
+Out of those 12 Florida-based tracks, three are located here in Southwest Florida, leaving many retirees in need of a home.

-45 MPH Couch Potato Adoptions is a non-profit charitable organization that actively looks for homes for rescued Greyhounds.
+45 MPH Couch Potato Adoptions is a non-profit charitable organization that actively looks for homes for Greyhounds rescued from dog tracks.
 They service Bonita, Naples and Fort Myers.
-Greg adopted his two dogs through them and explained the specifics and how others can take part in adoption.
-Unlike typical dog adoptions, 45 MPH Couch Potato requires extensive paperwork and background checks and a home visit mainly to ensure the dog is going to a suitable home.
+This is who Greg adopted his two dogs from and he explained how others can do the same.
+Unlike conventional dog adoption processes, 45 MPH Couch Potato requires extensive paperwork, background checks, and a home visit; to ensure the dog is going to a suitable home.
 Additionally, the organization takes care of all medical issues derived from racing, so the family doesn’t have to incur added costs.

 Greg compares Greyhounds to potato chips, “You cannot just have one.”